Canadian Forces Base Halifax: Base openings, delayed openings and closures during adverse weather conditions

 - Why do Bases sometimes remain open when other institutions (such as schools and daycares) close due to adverse weather conditions?

-Canadian Forces Bases (CFBs) are essential to our Defence establishment, ensuring the operational readiness of our CAF personnel and the provision of emergency services to Canadians.
-That being said, the Base Commander is well aware of the stressors that come with school closures when the Base remains open.
-Base leadership, along with the larger Defence community, is continuing its efforts to institutionalize gender-based analysis plus (GBA +) and flexible work arrangements to inform its policies and operations.
-However, the reality with institutional closures is that schools/daycares operate with their own set of priorities, first among them being the safety and well-being of our youngest citizens, while the Base Commander’s main duty is to keep the Base open whenever possible to ensure its ability to support the CAF/RCN as well as the Canadian public at any given time.
+Canadian Forces Bases across the country are essential to our Defence establishment, ensuring the operational readiness of our CAF personnel and the provision of emergency services to Canadians.
+The Base Commander is aware of the stressors that come with school and daycare closures when the Base remains open.
+Base leadership, along with the larger Defence community, is continuing its efforts to institutionalize gender-based analysis plus (GBA +) and flexible work arrangements across its policies and operations and encourages all Defence Team members impacted by school and daycare closures to discuss mitigation measures with their Chain of Command/supervisors.

-Furthermore, schools and daycares (including those at the Halifax & Region Military Resource Centre) are provincially mandated and regulated, while the Base is regulated at the federal level, which makes for differing decision-making processes.
-For example, when schools and daycares closed for a prolonged period in 2020 due to the COVID-19 pandemic, there was no expectation that the Base also close for the duration of that decision.
-Hence, the decision to close or delay the opening of the Base will not always coincide with local schools and childcare services’ decision to close due to adverse weather conditions.
-That being said, Chains of Command/supervisors should be flexible and accommodating when dealing with Defence Team personnel who might struggle to secure childcare in the event of schools/daycares closing and the Base remaining open.
+Nova Scotia schools and daycares are provincially mandated and regulated, while the CFB Halifax is regulated at the federal level, which makes for differing decision-making processes and operational priorities.
+Therefore, the decision to close or delay the opening of the Base will not always align with local schools and childcare services’ decision to close due to adverse weather conditions.
+As always, Chains of Command/supervisors should be always flexible and accommodating when dealing with Defence Team personnel who might struggle to secure childcare in the event of schools/daycares closing and the Base remaining open during a weather event.

-NOTE: The Halifax & Region Military Family Resource Centres at Windsor Park and Shearwater–although located on Base properties–will not always follow the Base Commander’s decision regarding closures, openings or delayed openings, which is why it’s important to check in directly with the H&R MFRC if that is your daycare service provider.
-You can follow them on Facebook (@HalifaxRegionMFRC), Twitter (@hrmfrc) and Instagram (@hrmfrc) for the latest updates.
+NOTE: The Halifax & Region Military Family Resource Centre daycare in Shearwater–although located on Base property–will not always follow the Base Commander’s decision regarding closures, openings or delayed openings, which is why it is important to check directly with the H&R MFRC if that is your daycare service provider.
+You can follow them on Facebook (@HalifaxRegionMFRC), Twitter (@hrmfrc) and Instagram (@hrmfrc).

 - If the Base is closed, am I still required to work if I have that capability to work remotely?